-{\it Entanglement entropy and the connection to the quantum many-body scar states.}--- Here we compute the entanglement entropy of $\ket{\Phi^{L}_M}$ using the technique developed in Refs.~\cite{vafek_entanglement_2017,vedral_high-temperature_2004,fan_entanglement_2005}.
+Here we compute the entanglement entropy of $\eta$-clustering states $\ket{\Phi^{L}_M}$ using the technique developed in Refs.~\cite{vafek_entanglement_2017,vedral_high-temperature_2004,fan_entanglement_2005}.
 We partition the $L$ sites $x=1,\ldots,L$ into a subsystem $A$ $(x=1,\ldots, L_A)$ and a subsystem $B$ $(x=L_A+1,\ldots, L)$ and compute the reduced density matrix by tracing out the degrees of freedom in $B$.
 Then we compute the von Neumann entropy of the reduced density matrix, which we denote by $S_A$.
 This can be done for both odd and even $N$ in the same way as for the $\eta$-pairing states~\cite{vafek_entanglement_2017}.
 As a result, we obtain

-Here, We take the thermodynamic limit $L,M\to \infty$ such that $\nu=M/L$ is kept constant.
-Eq.~\eqref{eq:entanglement_scar} clearly shows that $S_A$ scales logarithmically with the system size, implying that $\ket{\Phi^{L}_M}$ have sub-volume-law entanglement, even though $\ket{\Phi^{L}_M}$ is in the middle of the spectrum of $\hat{H}_\mathrm{OBC}$.
+Here, we take the thermodynamic limit $L,M\to \infty$ such that $\nu=M/L$ is kept constant.
+Equation~\eqref{eq:entanglement_scar} clearly shows that $S_A$ scales logarithmically with the system size, implying that $\eta$-clustering states $\ket{\Phi^{L}_M}$ have sub-volume-law entanglement, even though they are in the middle of the spectrum of $\hat{H}_\mathrm{OBC}$.

 When $N=2$, $\eta$-pairing states are not examples of quantum many-body scars because the model has $\eta$-SU(2) symmetry and $\eta$-pairing states are the only eigenstates in their respective quantum number sectors~\cite{vafek_entanglement_2017, moudgalya_2020}.
-However, since the model does not have such symmetry for $N \ge 3$, $\ket{\Phi^{L}_M}$ may be regarded as quantum many-body scars.
+However, since the model does not have such symmetry for $N \ge 3$, $\eta$-clustering states may be regarded as quantum many-body scars.